 Talking About Peeing Outside

-This is a conversation you need to start while training them to use the toilet seat.
-Helping child pee outside is not a one-time process.
+You need to start this conversation while training them to use the toilet seat.
+Helping a child pee outside is a process that takes time.
 They must be mentally prepared to do it in the open if and whenever required.
 Kids need to be familiar and comfortable with the concept of peeing outside.
 Tell them possible scenarios when they might need to do this.
 Tell them that holding the pee for a long time is not safe and healthy to give them some perspective and help them understand why they might need to pee outside if a washroom is unavailable.

 Choosing A Good Spot To Help Them Pee Outside

 It might be an intimidating thought for kids to pee outside in the open.
-Thus, as a part of the process of helping child pee outside, you also need to make them comfortable by finding a good spot where they can pee.
+Thus, as a part of the process of helping children pee outside, you also need to make them comfortable by finding a good spot where they can pee.
 A place with soft soil and a few inches of hole can be dug so your child can pee and you can cover it for hygiene is a good idea.
-Make sure the spot is not slippery, not crowded or is not around someone's house.
+Make sure the spot is smooth, not crowded, or is not around someone's house.